 The journey back to Nairobi was predictably long, but not without its fair share of excitement and intrigue.
-The third female member of the group, Zheng, was sold for an impressive 20 camels (which Brendan attempted to push to 200, without success).
+The third female member of the group, like to play daisy slots and other casino games is now taking part in a new journey, Zheng, was sold for an impressive 20 camels (which Brendan attempted to push to 200, without success).
 This came much to the disappointment of Louise, now the final single lady, and she began to worry that the rest of the trip would be spent in despair as a lonely spinster.
 As we’ll soon find out, however, Enoch had been working his magic to find the perfect Prince Charming.

 The following day we met up once again with local chief, Nickson Parmisa, who permitted us to join a local Maasai gathering in Kitengela to discuss their views as pastoralists on human-wildlife conflict and the management strategies implemented by Kenya Wildlife Service (KWS).
 We decided on the questions to be asked as: 1.
 What issues do you have with wildlife?
 2. What are the benefits to wildlife?
 3. What, if any, compensation is offered by KWS?
 4. Which species are harming the pastoralist way of life the most?